 Like many Americans, when the need for long-term care first struck my family, we were fairly ignorant about the subject – and especially the part about how to pay for it.
-We mistakenly assumed Medicare would pay for my grandmother’s needs.
+We mistakenly assumed Medicare would pay for all of my grandmother’s care needs.

 In hindsight, our confusion about how Medicare works with long-term care shouldn’t have surprised me, as I was unaware of even the basic terminology associated with long-term care.